verica-vujicic/limeandcoconut/_posts/2020-12-21-MakeYourBodyHealthier.markdown

 According to physiology professor at the University of Oregon, Dr. Christopher Minson, humans enjoy the warmth and don’t like temperature oscillations in the system.
 Getting out of your comfort zone is a challenge for the whole body.
 In the cold, the blood vessels constrict, the metabolic rate is a bit higher, and the heart works faster.
 That way, every cell is pushed to work a little more than usual, just like during the exercise.

 <div class="aside-quote"><q>
-    In the cold, the blood vessels constrict, the metabolic rate is a bit higher, and the heart works faster.
-That way, every cell is pushed to work a little more than usual, just like during the exercise
+    In the cold, the blood vessels constrict, the metabolic rate is a bit higher, and the heart works faster
 </q></div>

 ## How To Do It?